How to Become an Assistant Boxing Coach in the UK

 There are sports coaching apprenticeship routes in the UK.
 For example, the official apprenticeship training search lists a Sports Coach Level 4 apprenticeship, which involves using sport knowledge and skills to create and deliver coaching programmes.

-That is not the same as becoming an England Boxing coach, but the two can sit near each other.
+That is not the same as becoming an ABA or England Boxing coach, but the routes can sit near each other.
 A young person might combine a sport apprenticeship, coaching experience, club volunteering and later boxing-specific qualifications.

 The key is to avoid confusion.
 A general sport apprenticeship does not automatically qualify someone to coach amateur boxing unsupervised.